Modern Foreign Languages

 Cultural exchanges and trips

 At present all Year 7 and 8 students have the opportunity to experience a four-day residential trip to Brittany in July.
 Students stay in Centre Lepage (in Le Quiou), a sole occupancy accommodation, with a dining room, a large games room (table tennis, badminton court, pool table), dorms and bathrooms.
 The owner is French and runs activities for the group (petanque and a quiz) in the evening.
-During the day, students visit Le Mont Saint-Michel, Dinan, an oyster farm in Cancale, Saint Malo (the old town and the aquarium) and go to Arromanches 360 to watch a 20 minute on the 100 days of Normandy.
+During the day, students visit Le Mont Saint-Michel, Dinan, an oyster farm in Cancale, Saint Malo (the old town and the aquarium) and go to Arromanches 360 to watch a short film on the 100 days of Normandy.

 This exchange allows students to experience the lifestyle and culture of the country whilst improving their language skills.